 Legendary chef, Paul Heathcote, has curated a series of Supper Clubs and Lazy lunches with a stellar array of chefs.
 MIF’s Lazy lunches will be held in Festival Square’s intimate Glass House for indulgent weekend lunches with a difference.
-Four of the finest chefs in the North West have teamed up to create and cook an exclusive MIF menu of four fantastic courses, all served over a relaxed two-and-a-half-hour setting – and if you’re feeling really indulgent, there are also wines to match.
+Four of the finest chefs in the North West have teamed up to create and cook an exclusive MIF menu of four fantastic courses, all served over a relaxed two-and-a-half-hour sitting – and if you’re feeling really indulgent, there are also wine flights to match.

 Last but not least, our ever-popular Festival Walking Tours exploring Manchester’s rich past, vital present and fascinating future are returning to MIF19 this year which all depart from Festival Square.